kelloggm/run-dljc/README.md

 (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).

-3. Use `summary.sh` to summarize the logs in the output results directory.
+3. Use `wpi-summary.sh` to summarize the logs in the output results directory.
 Use its output to guide your analysis of the results of running `wpi-many.sh`: you should manually examine the log files for the projects that appear in the "results available" list it produces.
 This list is the list of every project